microsoft/code-with-engineering-playbook/docs/technical-debt/README.md

 Our proposed list of categories is: **Static Code Analysis**, **Test Coverage**, **Observability**, **Style and Readability**, **Code Clarity and Commenting**, **Performance**, and **Security**.

-### Step 3: Define the types of expected mitigation impact for each rule
+### Step 3: Determine the types of expected mitigation impact for each rule

 As mentioned earlier in this document, we identify 2 types of expected mitigation impact: **Invasive** and **Non-Invasive**.

 For each rule, think about examples of instances where it can be broken.
 Go through a mental exercise of fixing these and decide if the change would likely be breaking and impact existing behavior (Invasive) or if it would likely be non-impactful (Non-invasive).
-As an example, consider a large code base that is already in production and that has multiple areas where the Single-responsibility principle isn’t applied.
-Chances are, that methods that aren’t following that principle are probably referenced in multiple areas of the code.
-They might also be part of a DLL that is re-used in external projects.
-Since refactoring the method could have a significant impact on the behavior of the method we would consider it **invasive**.
-Keep in mind that none of these are hard rules and are merely guidance.
-In practice what is an invasive change in one case might not be in another.

 ## ADDITIONAL NOTES TO DELETE AFTER FIRST DRAFT